Theuns Eloff: Award

-Honorary Doctorate of Law, by the London South Bank University, UK in 2008.
+He was awarded an Honorary Doctorate of Law, by the London South Bank University, UK in 2008.

 Book

 He wrote a book called Wat Nou, Suid-Afrika?", later translated as Turning Point about how to create the society that we want.
-He based this on what he has learned through the Dakar Conference to being the Vice–Chancellor up to being involved in the FW de Klerk Foundation.
+He based this on what he has learned through the Dakar Conference to being the Vice–Chancellor of the PUK, up to being involved in the FW de Klerk Foundation.